 Information for training & medical providers:

 The Sentinel Scheme rules were created for anyone involved in the system; they outline responsibilities, policies and breaches that must be adhered to.
-You can access the latest version (June 2015) of them here
+You can access the latest version (March 2020) of them here:

 The Rail Training Accreditation Scheme (RTAS) rules are associated with the delivery of rail training.
-You can access the latest version (Jan 2014) of them here
+You can access the latest version (August 2020) of them here:

 2. Accessing your Sentinel account